Death toll in French Riviera floods rises to at least 16, natural disaster declared

 Residents were taken by surprise by the exceptionally violent downpour over Alpes-Maritimes, which lies at the eastern end of France's Mediterranean coast and borders Italy.

-Cannes registered close to 180 millimeters (7.1 inches) of rain in three hours at the height of the storm, the interior ministry said.
+Cannes registered close to 180 millimetres (7.1 inches) of rain in three hours at the height of the storm, the interior ministry said.

 Flights were diverted away from Nice airport on Saturday evening, leaving some passengers stranded overnight, officials said.